 - AMLI Littleton Village, 352 units at the northeast corner of East Dry Creek Road and South Logan Street in Littleton by AMLI Residential.
-The apartments will be part of the mixed-use development on the site of a former Marathon Oil office campus on South Broadway at East Dry Creek Road. - Broadway Lofts, 111 units at 3400 South Acoma Street in downtown Englewood by Medici Communities. - Edge Point Phase II, 177 units of affordable housing at 12025 East 13th Avenue in Aurora by Solvera Developers. - Forum @ Fitzsimons, 397 units by Catalina Development Company at East Colfax Avenue and Xanadu Street across from the Fitzsimons medical campus in Aurora. - Grove Littleton, 167 units of senior housing at 2100 West Littleton Boulevard in Littleton by Zocalo Community Development.
-The site is several blocks from RTD's Littleton light rail station and the downtown Littleton retail district. - Oxford Station, 242 units at 1366 West Oxford Avenue near the RTD Oxford Avenue light rail station in Englewood by Littleton Capital Partners. - Skymark, 95 units at 1301 South Ulster Street in the Aurora submarket by DelWest Capital.
-Note that this is half of the Skymark project; the remaining 95 units would be in Denver County. - Sullivan Littleton Lofts, 72 units at 5848 South Rapp Street in downtown Littleton by Rapport Holdings LLC. - Traditions @ Englewood, 180 units of senior housing at 3500 South Sherman Street in downtown Englewood by Inland Colorado LLC. - Waller Commons, 232 units at Inverness Drive West and Spring Green Drive in Inverness by JKS/PAK LLC. - Wolff/Havana, (for want of an official name), 285 units by the Wolff Company at 7738 South Havana Street in Centennial.
+The apartments will be part of the mixed-use development on the site of the former Marathon Oil office campus on South Broadway at East Dry Creek Road. - Broadway Lofts, 111 units at 3400 South Acoma Street in downtown Englewood by Medici Communities. - Edge Point Phase II, 177 units of affordable housing at 12025 East 13th Avenue in Aurora by Solvera Developers. - Elevate, 285 units at 7338 South Havana Street in Centennial by Wolff Company. - Forum @ Fitzsimons, 397 units by Catalina Development Company at 13650 East Colfax Avenue across from the Fitzsimons medical campus in Aurora. - Grove Littleton, 167 units of senior housing at 2100 West Littleton Boulevard in Littleton by Zocalo Community Development.
+The site is several blocks from RTD's Littleton light rail station and the downtown Littleton retail district. - Oxford Station, 242 units at 1366 West Oxford Avenue near the RTD Oxford Avenue light rail station in Englewood by Littleton Capital Partners. - Shalom Park West, 130 units of independent senior housing at the northeast corner of South Parker Road and East Crestline Drive in south Aurora by Resort Lifestyle Communities. - Sullivan Littleton Lofts, 72 units at 5848 South Rapp Street in downtown Littleton by Rapport Holdings LLC. - Waller Commons, 232 units at Inverness Drive West and Spring Green Drive in Inverness by JKS/PAK LLC.